aniketp41/blockchain-go/README.md

 ```

 ### Proof of Work
-POF is important in a sense that it enables us to validate whether the existing
+POW is important in a sense that it enables us to validate whether the existing
 transactions are frivolous or are they actually correct.
 The Proof of Work algorithm
 validates whether the individual instances of every block satisfies the length
-restriction and that the sha256 of its data and timestamp is correct.
+restriction and that the sha256 of its data and timestamp is matches the pre-computed value.

 This is what the output looks like in case all transactions are valid.